FilippoMito/filippomito.github.io/_pages/about.md

   caption: "Filippo loves BTTF's Delorean DMC-12"
 ---

-Filippo is an engineer with a Master's degree in computer science from Italy. :computer:
+Filippo is an engineer with a Master's degree in Computer Science Engineering from Italy. :computer:

 He likes tecnology in every way, but he also loves nature and to be a scout chief. :leaves: He likes digital photography to combine these two worlds. :camera: